ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/reference/member.md

 	// OR
 	Member::add_role('ForumRole');

-A role decorator is simply a subclass of DataObjectDecorator that is designed to be used to add behaviour to Member.
+A role decorator is simply a subclass of `[api:DataObjectDecorator]` that is designed to be used to add behaviour to Member.
 The roles affect the entire class - all members will get the additional behaviour.
-However, if you want to restrict things, you should add appropriate Permission::checkMember() calls to the role's methods.
+However, if you want to restrict things, you should add appropriate `[api:Permission::checkMember()]` calls to the role's methods.

 	:::php
 	class ForumRole extends DataObjectDecorator {